RevenueHunt

 eCommerce

-Smart ways to ask for marketing consent in a product quiz
+Marketing consent in a product quiz

 When, how and whether to require email-marketing consent inside a product quiz: 6 design strategies that lift conversion without breaking GDPR or CCPA.

-Paulina Chodura12 min read
+Paulina Chodura22 min read

-The way you ask for marketing and data-processing consent inside a product recommendation quiz directly shapes three things at once: your completion rate, the quality of the leads you capture, and your GDPR / CCPA compliance posture.
+The way you ask for marketing and data-processing consent inside a lead generation quiz directly shapes three things at once: your completion rate, the quality of the leads you capture, and your GDPR / CCPA compliance posture.
 The platform data is clear that required-email quizzes outperform optional-email ones (71% of top-converting quizzes collect email, and 75% of those make it required), but how you ask matters as much as whether you ask.
 This guide covers when to place the consent question, whether to make it mandatory, and six concrete design strategies that lift the consent rate without deterring users.

 What you'll learn

-• When to place the consent question (start of quiz vs end) and how the placement affects completion rate and lead quality.
+• 01When to place the consent question (start of quiz vs end) and how the placement affects completion rate and lead quality.

-• Whether to make email capture mandatory or optional, and what the platform data says about the trade-off.
+• 02Whether to make email capture mandatory or optional, and what the platform data says about the trade-off.

-• Six concrete strategies for how to ask, with example wording and product screenshots.
+• 03Six concrete strategies for how to ask, with example wording and product screenshots.

-• GDPR and CCPA compliance considerations specific to quiz-based data capture.
+• 04GDPR and CCPA compliance considerations specific to quiz-based data capture.

 For the underlying data category, see our zero-party data guide: declared preferences captured inside a quiz are the cleanest privacy-compliant signal you can collect.
 For the broader quiz foundations, see how to build a successful product recommendation quiz.